-CIT Engineering, Science & Technology Roadshow
+MTU Engineering, Science & Technology Roadshow

-“Many students have the talent and aptitude to study engineering, science, technology and computing”, says Michael Loftus, Head of Faculty of Engineering & Science at CIT.
+“Many students have the talent and aptitude to study engineering, science, technology and computing”, says Michael Loftus, Head of Faculty of Engineering & Science at MTU.
 A Chartered Engineer and Member of the Irish Computer Society who worked in industry for over 15 years, Michael firmly believes that careers in all of these areas provide exciting opportunities for both female and male students.
 “While male students continue to be attracted to pursue careers in these areas, more female students are being attracted into both new and traditional courses” he continued.

 Selecting the engineering, science, technology or computing courses that best fits their abilities can be a daunting exercise for students.
 In order to demystify the relevant areas and to provide guidance to students interested in studying at degree level, MTU Cork has created a new initiative to help ensure that they, their supporters, teachers and guidance counsellors, can explore their options in a friendly environment where they can engage with current students, past graduates, and MTU Cork lecturers.